 On October 7, 1855, John Brown joined five of his sons, who had settled along the Osawatomie River in Kansas during the previous year.
 When word reached Brown of the sacking of Lawrence, he sprang into action.
 Appointing himself captain of anti-slavery forces, Brown led four of his sons and two accomplices on a mission of revenge.

 On the night of May 24, 1856, Brown and his followers raided the homes of three families living near Pottawatomie Creek.
 They dragged five unarmed men and boys, believed to be slavery supporters, from their homes and brutally hacked them to death.
 It is probable that Brown did not directly engage in the killings.
-Nonetheless, his leadership and participation in the events aroused personal commendation from abolitionists and condemnation from slaveholders.
+Still, his leadership and participation in the events aroused personal commendation from abolitionists and condemnation from slaveholders.
 On a broader scale, many Southerners mistook the approval that Brown received for his militant actions as reflective of the beliefs of many Northerners, further escalating sectional discord in the United States.

 Battle of Black Jack (June 2, 1856)

 In response to the Pottawatomie Massacre, U.S. Deputy Marshal Robert L. Pate organized a posse of nearly fifty men to capture John Brown and his followers.
 Toward the end of May, Pate’s men arrested two of Brown’s sons (John and Jason) and clapped them in irons.
 Pate and his men then went on a rampage, raiding the towns of Palmyra and Prairie City.
-When Brown learned that Pate held his sons, he vowed to set them free.
+When Brown learned Pate held his sons, he vowed to set them free.

-On Monday, June 24, 1856, Brown and approximately twenty-seven men surprised Pate’s band of nearly eighty men, encamped near Black Jack Creek.
+On Monday, June 24, 1856, Brown and roughly twenty-seven men surprised Pate’s band of nearly eighty men, encamped near Black Jack Creek.
 After firing three volleys, Brown and his men advanced on the camp.
-During a gun battle that lasted two or three hours, most Pate’s men escaped.
+During a gun battle that lasted two or three hours, most of Pate’s men escaped.
 The remaining men, including Pate, raised a flag of truce after Brown’s gunmen pinned them down.
 Brown ordered a ceasefire but refused any terms other than unconditional surrender.
 With no hope of escape, Pate and twenty-two members of his band submitted.

 Besides his prisoners, Brown captured over twenty horses and several wagonloads of supplies, including arms and ammunition.
 Some historians consider the Battle of Black Jack to be the first unofficial battle of the American Civil War.